ROBelgium/MSNoise/doc/installation.rst

-* MySQL: if you want to use MySQL, you need to install and configure a :ref:`mysql` beforehand.
+* MySQL: if you want to use MySQL, you need to install and configure a MySQL Server beforehand.
 This is not needed for sqlite.
   Read :ref:`aboutdbandperformances` for more information.
   We recommend using MySQL.